 Explanation of Examples:

-- Yes, course 1 is eligible for financial aid because it is the first repeat after receiving a passing grade of “D” or better.
+- Course 1: Yes, this is eligible for financial aid because it is the first repeat after receiving a passing grade of “D” or better.

-- Yes, these credits may be counted, even though it was previously passed, because it is the first time the class is being repeated.
+- Course 2: Yes, these credits may be counted, even though it was previously passed, because it is the first time the class is being repeated.

-- No, this course was previously passed and this is the third attempt.
-Two attempts is the maximum attempts these credits can count towards financial aid eligibility, because the course has been passed.
+- Course 3: No, this course was previously passed and this is the third attempt.
+Two attempts is the maximum attempts these credits can count towards financial aid eligibility because the course has been passed.

-- Yes, because this course has never been passed so may still be counted towards financial aid eligible credits.
+- Course 5: Yes, because this course has never been passed so may still be counted towards financial aid eligible credits.

-- W’s and Complete Withdrawals (CSD) are excluded when counting the number of times a course has been repeated.
+- Course 6: W’s and Complete Withdrawals (CSD) are excluded when counting the number of times a course has been repeated.

-- W’s are excluded from counting as a repeated course.
-The course has never been previously passed, and is eligible for aid.
+- Course 7: W’s are excluded from counting as a repeated course.
+The course has never been passed and is eligible for aid.

-Other factors existfor determining which credits are, or are not, eligible for financial aid.
+There are other factors for determining which credits are, or are not, eligible for financial aid.

 We recommend reviewing the Boise State University Repeat Policy, available on the Registrar’s website.